MikeXL/HDPonWindows/README.md

 1. Download SQL server JDBC and place it to %HIVE_HOME%\lib
 2. In SQL server, create a new database for HIVE, I have it named as HIVE owned by a user hive with password Hadoop1234
-3. Checkout the hive-site.xml cnofiguration file in the hdp/hive/conf folder in this repo for setup
+3. Checkout the hive-site.xml configuration file in the hdp/hive/conf folder in this repo for setup

 ### 10. start hive services